Analysis | Wisconsin is the proving ground for Republican efforts to hold power

 Sen. Ron Johnson (R-Wis.) made the suggestion last week because, he told the Times, “I probably don’t expect [Democrats] to follow the rules.
 And other people don’t either, and that’s the problem.”

-It’s important to note that not only did Democrats not cheat in Wisconsin in 2020, but Johnson has in the past admitted that they didn’t.
+It’s important to note that not only did Democrats not cheat in Wisconsin in 2020, but also that Johnson has in the past acknowledged that they did not.
 Speaking to an undercover reporter a few months ago, Johnson said that “there’s nothing obviously skewed about the results,” pointing out that Trump got fewer votes than assembly candidates in the state.
 And yet here he is, nearly three months later, insisting that things are so suspect that the state has no choice but to turn election administration over to the Republican-controlled legislature.

 This is more telling than it seems.
 There are few legislatures in the country that are as lopsided in their distribution of power as Wisconsin’s.
 In 2016, for example, Republicans won about 161,000 more votes than Democrats in assembly races statewide, giving them 64 of the state’s 99 seats — even though that margin represented only about 52 percent of the votes cast.
 In 2018, Democrats did far better, winning 53 percent of assembly votes cast statewide and more than 200,000 more votes on net.
 The result?
 Republicans won 63 of the state’s 99 assembly seats.